Torq HyperAgents™: The Next Evolution of Agentic SecOps

 Since announcing a private preview of Torq HyperAgents at Black Hat USA 2025, we have worked closely with key design partners at Fortune 500 enterprises, including CISOs, SOC leads, and security engineers, to forge and refine a new approach to SecOps automation.

-Purpose-built for security operations, HyperAgents are transparent, autonomous, customizable AI Agents that transform SecOps workflows.
-They reason, make decisions, and take action.
-They execute security tasks end-to-end, not as scripted steps but as reasoned operations that understand context and adapt to diverse use cases and evolving conditions.
+Purpose-built for security operations, HyperAgents is a group of transparent, autonomous, customizable AI Agents that transform SecOps workflows.
+It reasons, makes decisions, and takes action.
+It executes security tasks end-to-end, not as scripted steps but as reasoned operations that understand context and adapt to diverse use cases and evolving conditions.

-1. Instruction and guidance define the agent’s mission, boundaries, and goals.
+1. Instruction and guidance that define the agent’s mission, boundaries, and goals.

 • Instruction: What the agent must accomplish